 The Lehigh University Chapter of EWB is constantly looking for new members from all majors.
-Our club meetings are weekly on Mondays at 4:00pm in Maginnes 111.
+Our club meetings are weekly on Wednesdays at 4:30 in Wilbur Powerhouse.
 Email any e-board member on the “Contact Us” page for the current time and room number.
-The club has been split up into four committees, one project class and one social class.
-The committees are Fundraising committee, Translating committee, and Outreach committee.
+The club has been split up into Project Class, Social Class, Fundraising Committee, Translating Committee, and Outreach Committee.

 The fundraising committee is responsible for running fundraising events and writing grants.
 The Outreach committee organizes and participates in events that interact with the on campus and Bethlehem communities, particularly Broughal Middle School.
 The Translating committee translates documents into and out of Spanish and communicates with contacts abroad through weekly phone calls.
 Additionally, every semester Lehigh has project and social classes for credit that focus on the technical and social aspects of various projects, respectively.
 All are welcome to apply for the class regardless of experience or major.